bennylope/pygeocodio/README.rst

 * Parse an address into its identifiable components
 * Reverse geocode an individual geographic point
 * Batch reverse geocode up to 10,000 points at a time

+The service is limited to U.S. addresses for the time being.

 Read the complete `Geocod.io documentation <http://geocod.io/docs/>`_ for service documentation.